Sharing my oldest daughter’s wedding with inspiration and ideas for a rustic barn wedding.

 They were delish and enjoyed by all.

-There was only one bridesmaid, my younger daughter, Mandy and the best man was Roger’s best friend, Michael.
+There was only one bridesmaid, my younger daughter, Mandy and the best man was a friend of my son-in-law.

 Planning a wedding took a lot of time and effort, but in the end…was worth every minute.
-The day was everything Kelly and Roger wanted… a party that was wedding themed, nothing fancy or traditional.
+The day was everything they wanted… a party that was wedding themed, nothing fancy or traditional.
 As one of my friends said, she did it just like you… in her own style. :-)

-Thanks to Beth Mooney for making this video.
+Thanks to Beth M. for making this video.